Faculty of Creative and Cultural Industries

 I am also Co-Director of the Cluster for Sustainable Cities, a cross-Faculty research concentration.

-The Cluster for Sustainable Cities brings together a group of over 35 researchers and key industry partners with an interest in resilient urban futures.
+The Cluster for Sustainable Cities brings together a group of over 38researchers and key industry partners with an interest in resilient urban futures.

 Urbanisation is one of the defining processes of contemporary times.
 Our understanding of the urban, whether in theory or in practice, has reached a turning point, with cities across the world facing new, complex and challenging conditions that require resilience and adaptation to the impacts of environmental and social change.

-I have joined the University of Portsmouth to conduct research in this field and to establish the interdisciplinary Research Cluster for Sustainable Cities.
-Prior to this, as a full professor for the last 13 years (since Dec 2002), I have held a range of senior leadership positions, from Head of School to Head of Discipline and Director of research centres.
+I joined the University of Portsmouth in January 2016 to establish the interdisciplinary Research Cluster for Sustainable Cities.
+Prior to this, as a full professor for the last 15 years (since Dec 2002), I have held a range of senior leadership positions, from Head of School to Head of Discipline and Director of research centres.
 I have been in research intensive positions for the past decade.
 During this time I have had significant responsibility for creating and leading new urban research formations, generating a large publication and granting output and a continuous stream of successful research students.
 I was previously a tenured Chair and Professor of Sustainable Design at the University of South Australia, where I was founding director of two highly successful research centres (2010-14).

 My research interests span architecture, urban design and sustainability with a strong focus on improving the environmental performance of buildings and neighbourhoods by introducing climate resilience.
 The main focus of my work over the past twenty years concerns urbanisation and the integration of low-carbon technologies into the societal/behavioural context.
 Current research includes the emerging field of low carbon precinct design combining strategies of passive and active building performance, and the adaptation of communities for climate change.
 I focus on solutions for a low carbon society, on resilient urban development and on technologies to optimise the resource-efficient city.